-Dr Tony Sam George is the Head of the Psychology department and spearheads Centre for Research.
+Dr Tony Sam George is the Dean of Humanities and Social Sciences, Head of the Psychology department and spearheads Centre for Research.
 He is also the director of CAPS.
 With over two decades of clinical and teaching experience, Dr Sam George’s vision is create a culture of sharing best practices and knowledge and helping individuals reach their full potential through CAPS.

 Ms Anamika Viswanathan is a UK trained Business Psychologist and Visiting Faculty at Christ University who has been associated with CAPS since its inception in 2015.
 She looks after overall quality control and mentors the Content Development and Creative Design Committees.
 She also conducts interactive training sessions and workshops on soft skills, communication and professional proficiency.